ArshKochhar/shopify-backend-2022/README.md

 # Running Tests

+The tests can be found in `/inventory-shopify/test/api.test.js`
+- In order to run these tests you must run the command `npm run test`.

 I have written out test cases for each of these endpoints, where it would `fail` , and where it would `pass`.
 Please note that the first time that you run these test cases all of them will pass, however the second time, 2 will not.
 This is because the `POST` and `DELETE` request have already been succesfull the first time around.